How to Integrate Applications

 Read the following screen display and click "OK".

-Step 3: Setting the Trigger for Gmail and Configuring Trello
+Step 3: Set the Trigger for Gmail and Configure Trello

 Click on the area within the red frame below.

-When the screen for selecting the linked account and action appears, confirm that the Gmail account you are linking this time is correct and click "Next".
+When the screen to select the linked account and action is displayed, confirm that the Gmail account to be linked this time is correct, and click "Next".

-A screen like the image below will be displayed, so enter the area within the red frame.
+A screen like the image below will be displayed, so set the items in the red frame.

-・Trigger activation interval: You can choose from 5 minutes, 10 minutes, 15 minutes, 30 minutes, or 60 minutes.
-The selectable time intervals vary depending on the plan, but a shorter setting is generally recommended.
+・Trigger interval: You can choose from 5 minutes, 10 minutes, 15 minutes, 30 minutes, or 60 minutes.
+The selectable time interval varies depending on the plan, but a shorter setting is generally recommended.

-・Label: Clicking on the input field will display the output.
+・Label: Clicking on the input field will display the options.

-You can enter from the suggestions as shown in the screen below.
-Choose any label you like.
+You can enter from the candidates as shown in the screen below.
+Select any label you like.

 Once you have entered the content, click "Test" → "Save".